 Chilly weather is a challenge for cyclists: your head, hands and feet can end up freezing while the rest of your body is boiling.
-We've looked at how to keep your extremities warm already.
-The key to keeping your core body temperature in the right range is using a few thin layers.
+We've covered what to wear when cycling to work, but things get trickier in extreme weather.
+The key to keeping your core body temperature in the right range is wearing multiple, thin layers.
 Air trapped between layers will keep you warmer than the materials' thinness would suggest.
 If you dress like you would when you're going for a winter walk, with a thick jumper and coat, you'll soon overheat.
 That's because you generate a lot of heat while cycling.
+Loose fitting clothing is not an option when cycling in cold weather.

 You'll sometimes hear that the advantage of thin layers is that you can stop and add or remove layer, which you can't do if one thick layer is doing multiple jobs.
 That's true but unless the weather changes during your commute it shouldn't be necessary.
 Instead of stopping and undressing (or dressing), it's better to set off feeling only just or even not quite warm enough.
 That would make for a miserable walk; on a bike, you'll hit the right temperature a mile or two down the road and maintain it for the rest of the ride.

 That's why most cycling or outdoorsy base layers are synthetic (e.g. polyester), wool, or a synthetic-wool blend.
-Wool insulates well when damp and doesn't whiff like synthetics can, but for comfort against the skin you'll want a fine wool like Merino wool.
+Wool insulates well when damp and doesn't whiff as synthetics can, but for comfort against the skin, you'll want a fine wool like Merino wool.
 Synthetics tend to be cheaper and hold their shape better after repeated washing.
 Any base layer works better if it's a close fit.

 If you commute in normal clothes, a non-cotton long or short sleeve thermal vest – from M&S or wherever - is a worthwhile winter investment.
 It'll keep you warmer and keep your shirt or blouse off sweaty skin.
 You can always remove the vest at work if you don't need it there.